State of Washington Classified Job Specification

 Under general direction, perform complex media maintenance, construction and repair work as a senior level technician such as: designing and constructing specialized multi-media interfaces; recommending update or replacement service work for major media control systems; assisting in media installation planning.

-Troubleshoot, repair, maintain, install, and test media equipment and systems such as television monitors, amplifiers, video cameras, 24 channel mixing consoles, special effects generators, video tape machines, satellite reception systems, videotape edit suites, projectors, audio recording monitoring equipment, digital audio-processing equipment, theater lighting systems, audio/video distribution systems;
+Troubleshoot, repair, maintain, install, and test media equipment and systems such as television monitors, amplifiers, video and security cameras, 24 channel mixing consoles, special effects generators, video tape machines, satellite reception systems, videotape edit suites, projectors, audio recording monitoring equipment, digital audio-processing equipment, theater lighting systems, audio/video distribution systems;

 Following general description of functions, schematics, and specifications, design specialized complex electronic media apparatus and/or installations such as audio or video distribution systems; generate block diagrams, design circuits, and select components; build using hand and power tools; prepare appropriate documentation including instruction manuals;